 Creative writing is one of the most open-minded, and free-spirited writing prompts that a student will face in either high school or college.
-This essay falls into the category of narrative essays since it allows the student to use their self-expression as well as trains them to stretch their imagination!
+This essay falls into the category of narrative essays, since it gives students the freedom of self-expression, and trains them to stretch their imagination.
 In other words, this would be the antonym of an analytical or persuasive essay, because it does not use technicalities.

 What Is A Creative Essay

 As stated previously, this is a style of essay that forces a student to look past guidelines and set structures.
 In this scenario, your job is to create a story.
 Not just any story, but one that has an interesting plot as well as a compelling path!
 The beautiful thing about this is that there are not any topic restrictions; you actually get to be creative!
 Sometimes, a professor may narrow down the topics into an individual category, but when it comes to writing out the paper, you must create your own path!

 - Explain an event in your life that spiraled out of control and flipped its course.

 - Create a scenario that directs the end of the world.

 - Camouflage the concept of love in a story that is completely irrelevant.

 - Design in a story in which one person’s beliefs or ideas helped reform the future of society.